Tyrn/wei/the-insider-en.typ

      A  penetrating beep of  the phone  interrupted Bemish's  contemplation.
 Having answered the call, Bemish stood up  abruptly.
-It was time to face the truth  - he called  Ashinik to Weia to take his wife away from him.
+It was time to face the truth---he called  Ashinik to Weia to take his wife away from him.
 It would possibly not work on Earth.
-But here, on Weia, where Bemish was no longer a man that would be called "businessman" on Earth but rather became a man that would be called "prince" - nobody would dare refuse him.
+But here, on Weia, where Bemish was no longer a man that would be called "businessman" on Earth but rather became a man that would be called "prince"---nobody would dare refuse him.

      When Bemish  with a large  wrapped gift package  entered a hotel  room, Inis sat next to a mirror.
 She turned around and froze  seeing the Earthman.